bitnet-io/bitnet-core/README.md

+# Troubleshooting
-# please update to 1.5.5 to fix invalid headers with sync or build this code from scratch with today's (02-08-2023) changes
+* please update to 1.5.5 to fix invalid headers with sync or build this code from scratch with today's (02-08-2023) changes

 * if you have trouble connecting to a node use updated bitnet.conf (check back time to time as we grow)